3rd, 4th and 5th Grade

 There will be a $100 fee for materials.
 Participation in conservatory music classes is highly recommended.

-The goal for Visual Arts and Art Appreciation is to give the students the knowledge of the historical perspective of art, as well as the classical techniques of each of the movements that we will study in class.
+The goal for Visual Arts is to give the students the knowledge of the historical perspective of art, as well as the classical techniques of each of the movements that we will study in class.

 Requirements: Applicants should have a passionate interest in art since students are expected to spend at least 2 hours a week working in their sketchbooks at home.
 Portfolio submission is required.
 Portfolio should include current sketchbook with more than 10 pages completed and an original art work (size 8½ x 11) along with a paragraph or two about their artwork and/or interest in art.
 Name and homeroom should be on the back of the sketchbook and the art work.
 There is a $100 fee for supplies.